vinefeeder/HellYes/README.md

 the regex is "regexp:widevine|acquire|license|mpd" and it means "find all the lines that contain widevine or acquire or license or mpd".
 However, Chrome does not allow regexp: so use a single word like license or mpd etc.

 With expereince you will learn that sites use different words to identify their license url.
-And it the filter does not find it search with method:POST filter.
+And if the filter does not find it, search with 'method:POST' as a filter.
 POST messages are sent securely, most http traffic isn't.
 But licenses are.

 *   cURL of license server request